Qulacs-Osaka/Amazon_Braket_Monitoring_Tools/README.md

 2. edit Makefile parameters.

 - STACKNAME: name to identify your project name in deploy step.
 (This is used as a AWS CloudFormation StackName.)
 - REGION: AWS region name to deploy software to.
+(Attention: For each region you use, you have to change the region name and deploy.)
 - SLACKPOSTURL: API URL used for [Slack notification](https://api.slack.com/messaging/webhooks).
 - notificationEmail: your email for receiving notification from this software.
 - MAXSHOTNUM: Threshold number of shots